supercontainers/sc-tutorials/README.md

 8:00 - 8:20 Introduction and update on Linux containers - SLIDES (Shane)
 Including logging into VM, and defining jargon

-8:20 - 8:50 Running containers (Shane)
+8:20 - 8:50 Building and running Docker containers (Shane)
 Using Docker and Podman to run containers

-8:50 - 9:30 Building and sharing container images (Eduardo?)
+8:50 - 9:30 Advanced container builds (Eduardo)
 Might also include creating Dockerfiles with Spack, and Buildah?

 9:30 - 10:00 Container images best practices (Shane)